fmedinilla/c_project_template/README.md

 # C Project Template

-Basic template for C projects
+Template for basic projects using C.